 We are going to explore what local SEO is.
-How it be a powerful tool to acquire new customers and the steps you can take to ensure your online presence is optimised so even a beginner can leverage local SEO to its fullest extent.
+How it be a powerful tool to acquire new customers and the steps you can take to ensure your online presence is optimised so even a beginner can leverage our guide to local SEO to its fullest extent.

 All of this and more without breaking the bank!

-Want to skip the intros and the ‘boring’ stuff and just are too eager to start then click here.
+Want to skip the intros and the ‘boring’ stuff and are just too eager to start learning from our guide to local SEO then click here.

 1: What is local SEO?

 To put it simply.
 Local SEO is ensuring your online properties (your website, Google Business listing etc.) are optimised to attract more traffic from mobile searches conducted by users in your local area.

 A recent statistic shows that 46% of all searches conducted using the Google search engine are looking for local information.